 Devised by the Red Bull sports think-tank, the initial goal was to create the most advanced aerial challenge the world had ever seen; what has evolved into the Red Bull Air Race we know today has far exceeded any original expectations.

 It is a visual spectacle unlike any other.
 A combination of high speed, low altitude and extreme manoeuvrability make it only accessible to the world's most exceptional pilots.

-Eight outstanding pilots all from different nations will be racing for Challenger Cup points.
-The twin aims of the Challenger Cup are to give new pilots the chance to develop their low-altitude flying skills under racing conditions and thus further enhance the overall safety of the ultimate motorsport series in the sky.
+Nine outstanding pilots from eight different nations will be racing for Challenger Cup points.
+The twin aims of the Challenger Cup are to give new pilots the chance to develop their low altitude flying skills under racing conditions and further enhance the overall safety of the ultimate motorsport series in the sky.